 Step 1: Determine the percentage of the enrollment period the student attended before withdrawing (days attended divided by total days in the period).

 Step 2: Determine the amount of Title IV aid earned by multiplying the total Title IV aid for which the student was awarded by the percentage of time enrolled.

 Step 3: Compare the amount earned to the amount disbursed.
 If more aid was disbursed than earned, determine the amount of Title IV aid that must be returned by subtracting the earned amount from the disbursed amount.

 Step 4: Allocate the responsibility for returning unearned aid between the school and the student according to the portion of disbursed aid that could have been used to cover institutional charges and the portion of aid that could have been disbursed directly to the student once the institutional charges were covered.

 Step 5: Distribute the unearned funds back to the appropriate Title IV program.

-You will be billed for any amount due to FCSL as a result of Title IV funds that were returned that would have been used to cover FCSL charges.
+Students will be billed for any amount due to Florida Coastal as a result of Title IV funds that were returned that would have been used to cover Florida Coastal charges.

 Step 6: If a student was eligible to receive a disbursement but did not prior to exiting and is still eligible for some portion of that aid, it is called a post withdrawal disbursement.
 The School must offer the post withdrawal disbursement to the student within 30 days of determining the student withdrew.
 The notification will include the amount of the disbursement and the fund source for which the student is eligible to receive the funds.
 The student must notify Florida Coastal if they wish to accept or decline the disbursement.
 Final disposition of the post withdrawal disbursement must take place within 180 days of last date of attendance to be considered eligible.